- Game Parts & Supplies

-For more details, see Data East Service Bulletin 38B.
+These modifications are described in Data East Service Bulletin # 38B.

 A jumper is basically just a wire that connects two points on the board.
 The points are labeled on the PC board- label is usually located inbetween the two points, or dotted lines will outline the two points as labeled.
 The jumper may be just a simple bare wire, or a wire with white ceramic around the middle of it, or may look like a resistor.

 For more details on jumpers and replacing/installing them, see our related Tech Article on Williams games by clicking here.

 Programming your own?
 When combining the data from both chips into a single chip, data from ROM 1 (U14) is written into the lower half of memory in the single chip, and data from ROM 0 (U12) is written into the upper half of memory.